-The discussion is another opportunity to practice critical thinking.
+The discussion boards are another opportunity to practice critical thinking.
 Do not merely give your opinion regarding the topic or the statements made in the discussion posts.
 Do not simply agree with a classmate's position.
 Critically analyze the article and the posts and explain your opinion by providing well-reasoned arguments for your position.

 Each discussion post is due on a certain day.
 Late posts will not be accepted for credit.
-Astudent must contribute at least three substantive posts to each discussion forum.
+A student must contribute at least two substantive posts to each discussion forum for a total of 12 posts during the course.
 A substantive post consists of analytical questions, intelligent comments, illustrations of pertinent personal experiences, etc. Simple written agreement concerning an issue or repetition of ideas does not count as a substantive post.
 Please note the following points:

-- 1. The first substantive post must be your original response to the forum topic, questions, and article (Minimum of 250 words). - 2.
-The second and third substantive post must be responses to other students' posts.
+1. The first substantive post must be your original response to the forum topic, questions, and article.

+2. The second and third posts are responses to your classmates' original posts.
 In order to receive full credit, all posts must be respectful in tone, thorough (at least 100 words in length), substantive, and written according to the rules of proper English grammar and spelling.
-No texting.
-Failure to abide by these rules will result in academic penalties.
-No late posts, for any reason, will be accepted for credit. - 3.
+No late posts, for any reason, will be accepted for credit.

 The discussion forum will be graded based on the tone, thoroughness, substantive nature, grammatical quality, and quantity of the student's posts.
-Each discussion forum will account for 10% of the student's final grade.
+Each discussion forum is worth 100 points and all four Unit discussions will compise a total of 20% of the overall course grade.